 The perception among Reykjavík's gays and lesbians is that the city's wild nightlife doesn't extend as much to them.
 The population is just too small to support a major "scene."
 On the upside, gay and lesbian visitors feel personally welcomed, not lost in the crowd.
-Reykjavík is also more integrated than you might expect; there's no "gay neighborhood," and only two bars -- both quiet cafes by day -- have any sort of officially gay identity.
-Cafe Cozy, Austurstræti 3 (tel.
-511-1033), is a mixed gay-straight bar that's jam-packed on weekends.
-Q Bar, Ingólfsstræti 3 (tel.
-551-9660), also welcomes straights but is more officially designated a gay bar.
-Q has plenty of loungy seating, the music isn't too overbearing, and DJs play Wednesday to Saturday.
+Reykjavík is also more integrated than you might expect; there's no gay area, and only one bar has an officially gay identity.
+Kiki Queer Bar, Laugavegur 22, welcomes visitors into a small space (if you manage to get yourself through the blindingly pink doorway) that can quickly turn into a flaming dance floor on weekends.
+Upstairs is a quieter room with tables and an outside smoking area.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.